 All covered employees who previously tested positive on a drug or alcohol test or refused a test, must test negative for drugs, alcohol (below 0.02 for alcohol), or both and be evaluated and released by the Substance Abuse Professional before returning to work.
-For an initial positive drug test a Return-to-Duty drug test is required and an alcohol test is allowed.
-For an initial positive alcohol test a Return-to-Duty alcohol test is required and a drug test is allowed.
 Following the initial assessment, the SAP will recommend a course of rehabilitation unique to the individual.
 The SAP will recommend the return-to-duty test only when the employee has successfully completed the treatment requirement and is known to be drug and alcohol free and there are no undo concerns for public safety.
+The SAP will determine whether the employee returning to duty will require a return-to-duty drug test, alcohol test, or both.